Coolkid2342/Simple-Discord-Bump-Reminder/README.md

 Simple Discord  Bump Reminder is to be used with the DISBOARD bot to remind you when your next bump is!

+## Before Usuage

+The bot you choose to use this with will need the Message Content Intent to be able to detect the DISBOARD bot.

 ## Installation

-Make sure you have Node.JS 14.17.3 or higher!
+Make sure you have Node.JS 16.6.0 or higher!

 Stick the bot files into a folder and run